-Our core philosophy is to integrate care for homeless individuals and families.
+Fighting homelessness in our communities is one of our primary objectives.
+Our core philosophy is to address the complete health and care of homeless individuals and families.
 This approach is cost-effective and successful because the needs of the whole person are treated.

-Respite staffing includes a registered nurse, behavioral health specialist, outreach worker, care coordinator/case manager and housing specialist, all supported by medical and dental providers.
+Respite staff includes a registered nurse, behavioral health specialist, outreach worker, care coordinator/case manager, and housing specialist, all supported by medical and dental providers.

-Prevention of Homelessness.
-Yakima Neighborhood Health Services has a successful track record of keeping families in danger of losing their housing in their homes.
+Neighborhood Health has a successful track record of preventing homelessness by keeping families in danger of losing their housing in their homes.
 If you experience any housing instability, we can help by working with landlords and available state and federal housing programs.

-Permanent Supportive Housing.
 Permanent, supportive housing is the best model for housing the chronically homeless.
 We have relationships with many landlords who lease with us to house the homeless.
-If you are a landlord and interested in this program, called Master Lease, call 249.6232.
+If you are a landlord and interested in this program, called Master Lease, call 509-249-6232.

 Once housed, our clients receive regular case management from trained staff who help them make the right decisions to continue the path to self-sufficiency.